top of page

 Welcome

-Dr. Scherr is an expert in Applied Health Communication with a focus on difficult conversations in health - those conversations about health that are challenging as a result of scientific complexity, risk or uncertainty.
-Drawing upon communication and behavioral theories, Dr. Scherr's research focuses on exploring, developing, and testing messages to promote patient understanding and adherence to medical recommendations.
-Her research has examined the communication of genetic test results, discussions about human papillomavirus (HPV) vaccination, and the process of receiving intervention for children with developmental delays.
-Dr. Scherr has been funded by the National Institutes of Health, the American Heart Association, the Delaney Family Foundation, and the Lurie Cancer Center and received awards from the National Communication Association, the DC conference on Health Communication, and the American Association for Cancer Education.
+Dr. Scherr is an expert in Applied Health Communication, with a focus on messages about health that are challenging due to scientific complexity, risk, or uncertainty.
+Drawing upon communication and behavioral theories, Dr. Scherr's research focuses on exploring, developing, and testing messages to promote patient understanding, informed decision-making, and adherence to medical recommendations.
+Her research has examined the communication of genetic test results, the association between alcohol and cancer, and the process of identifying developmental delays.
+Dr. Scherr's research has been funded by the National Institutes of Health, the Breast Cancer Research Foundation, the American Heart Association, the Delaney Family Foundation, and the Lurie Cancer Center.
+She has received awards from the National Communication Association, the Society of Behavioral Medicine, the DC Conference on Health Communication, and the American Association for Cancer Education.

 Scherr - 159.jpg